oliviayugovich/LAMPSEQ/README.md

 For dependencies see `/scripts/lampseq_dependencies.tsv`.

 ## CITATION
-**This tool has been developed by Olivia Yugovich and Shane Sturock.**
+**This tool has been developed by Olivia Yugovich and Shane Sturrock.**

 If you use **LAMPSEQ** in your work, please cite the following manuscript:
-> Yugovich, O., & Sturrock, S. (2025). *LAMPSEQ: A command-line analysis tool for species identification using LAMP sequencing data*.
+> Yugovich, O., Sturrock, S., & Harbison, SA.
+(2025). *LAMPSEQ: A command-line analysis tool for species identification using LAMP sequencing data*.
 Submitted and under review at *Forensic Science International: Genetics*.

 ## CONTACT